lucasnathaniel/K4L1_me/_posts/2019-07-11-telegram-misc-challenge.md

 >This challenge was funny, I solved with my team

 ## Description

-Author: Alexander Menshchikov (n0str)
+> Author: Alexander Menshchikov (n0str)
+>

-This Telegram bot really loves live face-to-face communication!
+>This Telegram bot really loves live face-to-face communication!
 And it also seems to have some covert channel!

-@cybrics_facetoface_bot
+>
+>@cybrics_facetoface_bot
+{:.blockquote}

 ## The ~~*Jurandir*~~ Solver

-So, basically this is a Telegram bot that send and receives TVN(Telegram Video Note).
-You can just send this video type using the cellphone or telegram API, the bot dont receives normal videos or more than 150Kb TVN.
+So basically this is a Telegram bot that sends and receives TVN (Telegram Video Note).
+You can simply upload this type of video using your mobile phone or Telegram API.
+The bot does not receive normal or larger videos than 150 KB TVN.

-When we sent a small TVN, the bot check that the file is corret but don't recognize a "value secrets sign".
+When we sent a small TVN, the bot checks to see if the file is correct, but does not recognize a `value secrets sign`.

-Btw, let's check these bot videos... for that you can inspect the page and see the thumbnail, there is some information on corners, you can download copying the video location while playing, opening on tab and saving.
+BTW, let's check out these bot videos...
+So that you can inspect the page and see the thumbnail, there is some corner information you can download by copying the video while playing, opening the tab and saving.

 ![](https://i.imgur.com/xduj8XN.png)

-The text on video is: "send video note to the bot with four green circles in the corners like the one above".
+The text in the video is: `send video note to the bot with four green circles in the corners like the one above`.

 So, let's do it :D

-We can use [Gimp](https://www.gimp.org/) to create a png file with each green(0, 255, 0) circle on corners, and [OpenShot](https://www.openshot.org/pt/) to mount.
+We can use [Gimp](https://www.gimp.org/) to create a `png` file with each green(0, 255, 0) circle in the corners and [OpenShot](https://www.openshot.org/) to mount.

-To create a TVN, we can use [Telegram API](https://telegrambots.github.io/book/2/send-msg/video-video_note-msg.html), written in C#.
-Following the documentation we got that and this is the scrpit below.
+To create a TVN, we can use the [Telegram API](https://telegrambots.github.io/book/2/send-msg/video-video_note-msg.html), written in C#.
+Following the documentation we get this and this is the script below:

 ```cs